-The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme indicate that there are no water quality issues with the waters discharging in the vicinity of this shellfish area.
+The results of the WFD monitoring programme indicate that there are water quality issues in some of the waters discharging in the vicinity of this shellfish area.